 To lodge your caveat, you need to do the following:

-• Wait for confirmation from the URA.
-After lodging a caveat, you will receive an acknowledgement letter from the Urban Redevelopment Authority within three working days confirming that their records show that a caveat has been lodged with them.
+- Wait for confirmation from the URA.
+After lodging a caveat, you will receive an acknowledgment letter from the Urban Redevelopment Authority within three working days confirming that their records show that a caveat has been lodged with them.
 This is either by you or another person on behalf of yourself or another person under your authority.

 What are private residential properties?

 Private residential property is the type of property that you would lease or rent for your personal use and not for business purposes.
-In general, private residential properties are those which are located in a freehold title area, i.e. an area where one has freehold ownership to the land.
+In general, private residential properties are those that are located in a freehold title area, i.e. an area where one has freehold ownership of the land.

 Why Is the URA Caveat Important?